First Principles Prediction of the Landau Parameter for Fermi Liquids near the Unitarity Limit: The EFT

 The unitary limit in the trivial vacuum is a point of enhanced symmetry realizing the full thirteen parameter Schrodinger group.
 The Fermi surface spontaneously breaks boosts (K), dilatations (D) and special conformal transformations(C).
 The way these broken symmetries can be realized was discussed in \cite{RS,RS2} which for completeness we summarize here.
 In the case at hand, the Goldstone associated with the breaking of conformal symmetry can be eliminated using the IHC arising from the relation

 leaving only the dilaton, the Goldstone associated with the broken scale invariance.
 The boost Goldstone called the framon is necessary to write down a Galilean invariant action for the dilaton.
 However, it was shown in \cite{RS2}, that one can eliminate the framon using an operator constraint called the Dynamical Inverse Higgs constraint (DIHC).
 In the Fermi liquid theory, the DIHC is nothing but the aforementioned Landau relation.
 The logical possibility remains that the action obeys further constraints, such that there is no dilaton in the action.
-However, as shown in \cite{RS2}, without a dilaton in the action the quasi-particle would have to obey a quadratic dispersion relation and the coupling would have to undergo power law running.
-Moreover, independent of the choice of field variables, at unitarity there still must be a gapless singularity in the stress-energy correlation function, though it should be expected to be highly damped.
+However, as shown in \cite{RS2}, without a dilaton in the action the quasi-particle would have to obey a quadratic dispersion relation (as opposed to linear) and the coupling would have to undergo power law running.
+Moreover, independent of the choice of field variables, at unitarity there still must be a cut in the stress-energy correlation function corresponding to a highly damped excitation.
 Moving away from unitarity towards a quasi-particle description, this gapped channel will be nothing but the massive dilaton.

 Let us explore the consequences of the existence of a light ($m_\phi \ll E_f$) dilaton in the spectrum.
 We will treat the dilaton mass as the leading order perturbation in the conformal symmetry breaking, with higher order corrections being down by powers of $m_\phi/E_F$.
 We begin by first writing down the action in the conformal/unitary limit.
 Since the scattering length diverges in this limit, the only scale in the theory is the Fermi energy $E_{F}$.
 To write down the action for quasi-particles and the dilaton, we utilize the technique of spacetime coset constructions \cite{ivanov,volkov} which is a systematic way of non-linearly realizing the symmetries.
 We present here the results given in \cite{RS} and refer the reader to that paper for details.